hyprwm/hyprland-wiki/pages/FAQ/_index.md

 windowrulev2 = move onscreen cursor, title:^(TITLE)$, class:^(CLASS)$
 ```

+This is required for apps running under xwayland only and there is usually no need
-There is usually no need to use the first solution if opening at the cursor position.
+to use the first solution if opening at the cursor position.

 ### Steam's file picker no worky